How do you know what to teach your child?

 Some styles of homeschooling don’t need a scope-and-sequence plan.

 Unschoolers and child-lead learners tend not to worry about scope and sequences either.
 Since they are more focused on natural child development, what “should” be taught by when isn’t something that they are concerned about.
-You’ll find uneven spurts of development and interest, but by the time your child is ready for a career or college, they’ll have everything they need to know.
+You might find uneven spurts of development and interest, but by the time your child is ready for a career or college, they’ll have everything they need to know.

-A scope and sequence is a starting point
+A scope and sequence is a starting point of how to homeschool.

-You can create your own scope and sequence
+You can create your own scope and sequence.

+For example, let’s look at math.
 In creating a scope and sequence for math, you would look at the skills needed.
 Since skills build upon skills, obviously you would need to teach addition before multiplication.
 If you work backwards from the top (algebra? calculus?) and list the skills needed back to the beginning (counting? numeracy?), you’ll get a good idea of the groups of skills you want to teach each year.

 You can do the same thing for every subject area that involves skills.